heremaps/gluecodium/docs/lime_idl.md

 * "send twice": works normally, i.e. referential equality is fully conserved.
 * "round trip": depends on the direction of the trip, i.e. whether the source language is C++ or not:
   * from Platform to C++ and back: works normally.
-  * from C++ to Platform and back: does not work, i.e. referential equality is not conserved.
+  * from C++ to Platform and back: _does not work_, i.e. referential equality is not conserved.